ashwani90/rasa-setup/README.md

 ```

 ### Train and run MOODBOT template
+### not a very complicated bot simple one and it works fine
 #### Train the model
 ```
 rasa train --domain chat-templates/moodbot/domain.yml --data chat-templates/moodbot/data/ --out chat-templates/moodbot/models/